60 Credits | 2 Years

 After the WITC E-CHiLD Program

-Upon completion of the program, you will obtain a Professional Credential for Preschool Teachers (Wisconsin), an E-Connect Child Care Services technical diploma and an Early Childhood Education associate degree.
+Upon completion of the program, you will obtain Pathway Certificates in Group Child Care Essentials and Preschool Education Professional (The Registry Preschool Credential), an E-Connect Child Care Services technical diploma and an Early Childhood Education associate degree.